truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/35-linked-discourses-on-the-six-sense-fields.md

 called the things that fuel grasping, and this is the grasping."

 <!--pg-->
-### N 35.111 Complete Understanding of the Interior *Ajjhattikāyatanaparijānanasutta*
+### SN 35.111 Complete Understanding of the Interior *Ajjhattikāyatanaparijānanasutta*

 "Mendicants, without directly knowing and completely understanding the eye, without dispassion for it and giving it up, you can't end